salamzadeh/coronavirus-covid-19/readme.txt

 == Changelog ==

-Expanded list can be found at: http://salamzadeh.net/plugins/covid-19/release-history
+Expanded list can be found at: http://salamzadeh.net/plugins/covid-19/release-history = 1.3.0- =
+* Added lasy load to widgets
+* Fix hide country lists issue
+* Fix some issues in get data

+= 1.2.- =
+* Added new options in admin section
+* Added new widget in live map view
+* Added custom country to show statistics on map

+= 1.1.1 =
+* Fix widget get data warning

 = 1.1.0 =
 * Improve API ( Update every 10 minutes )